nsidc/NSIDC-Data-Tutorials/contributor_guide.md

 ```
 <Do some work>
 $ git add <new_or_modified_file>                     # Stage a file or files
-$ git commit -m 'a short note saying what was done'  # commit those files
+$ git commit -m 'a short note saying what was done and why'  # commit those files
 <Do some more work>
 $ git add <new_or_modified_file>
-$ git commit -m 'a short note saying what was done'
+$ git commit -m 'a short note saying what was done and why'
 .
 .
 .
 ```

 The idea is that commits provide a checkpoint for work done to a repo.
 The messages tell other developers what has been done.
 If necessary, those commits can be discarded or the repo __rewound__ to undo those changes.
 Because of this, it is best to keep commits relatively small and atomic.
-For example, ...

 ### Push work to private repository
-When you are ready to share your work you push it to your forked copy of the main repo
+When you are ready to share your work you push it to your forked copy of the main repo.

 ```
 $ git push origin new_branch